 "Then Kal’Reegar came around the corner opposite the Scrin, having gained half his bodyweight in gun."

-The M134 Minigun carried by Jesse "The Body" Ventura's character in the movie Predator, lovingly nicknamed "Old Painless."
+Predator: The M134 Minigun carried by Jesse "The Body" Ventura's character in the movie, lovingly nicknamed "Old Painless."
 Ventura commented the weapon was like trying to fire a chainsaw.

 Predators also gets a minigun, which Stans actually calls a "big fucking gun" when he was ranting about how everyone else (except for Edwin) has guns while he only has a shiv.

-The Terminatorsmiles over the same minigun in T2, with the grip arrangement the only thing altered; John Connor notes, "Oh, yeah.
+The Terminatorsmiles over the same minigun in Terminator 2: Judgment Day, with the grip arrangement the only thing altered; John Connor notes, "Oh, yeah.
 It's definitely you."
 On set, Schwarzenegger was the only person who could physically carry the minigun by himself.